louiscam/louiscam.github.io/_research/network-systems.md

 ## Article

 Cammarata, L.V. and Ke, Z.T., 2021.
-"Power Enhancement and Phase Transitions for Global Testing of the Mixed Membership Stochastic Block Model". *Manuscript under review*.
+Power Enhancement and Phase Transitions for Global Testing of the Mixed Membership Stochastic Block Model. *Manuscript under review*.

 > In this work, I derived the phase transition of global detection (i.e., testing whether a network has more than one community) in the Mixed Membership Stochastic Block Model and I designed a novel statistically optimal and computationally tractable hypothesis test called the Power-Enhancement Test.
 >